EmaroLab/fuzzy_sit/README.md

 It is based on the `JavaFx` library, and it is currently commented since deprecated.

 #### 4. `SceneHierarchyTest`
+Show a simulation of object configured as shown in the paper, and it concerns the hierarchy of spatial scenes in memory.
+This example is based on fuzzy degree given as input.

+#### 5. `SpatialSceneExample`
-Show a simulation of the results published in the paper concerning the hierarchy of spatial scenes in memory.
+Show a simulation of object configured as shown in the paper, and it concerns the hierarchy of spatial scenes in memory.
+This example is different from `SceneHierarchyTest` since it uses fuzzy kernels to compute degrees based on the 2D object positions.

 #### 5. `MemoryTest`
 Is a simulation done to publish results about a cognitive like memory, involving consolidation and forgetting of scene categories learned during time.